djarenas/eventus/src/eventus/data_objects/README.md

 An occurrence has no duration — it happened, at a point in time, to an entity.
 The semantics attribute tells the object which columns carry those concepts.
+The `identity` label flows into intermediate column names (`occ_ed_visit`) and plot labels, but the analytical logic is indifferent to what kind of occurrence it is.
 Everything else in the DataFrame is carried through untouched.
-All downstream use of this object does not need to know if it was an ED visit, a vaccination, or a diagnosis date.

 ```python
 from eventus import OccurrenceSemantics, Occurrences